Official: Trafigura

 Concession Leadership

-Weir's leadership of Trafigura positions him as the commercial architect of the LAR concession — the private-sector arrangement that governs the corridor's Angolan railway infrastructure for 30 years.
-The concession's terms, investment commitments, operational standards, and community provisions reflect strategic decisions for which Weir bears executive responsibility.
+Weir's chairmanship of Trafigura positions him as a senior governance figure behind the LAR concession — the private-sector arrangement that governs the corridor's Angolan railway infrastructure for 30 years.
+The concession's terms, investment commitments, operational standards, and community provisions reflect strategic decisions now executed by Trafigura's management under Richard Holtum.

-The transition from commodity trading to infrastructure operation represents a significant strategic evolution for Trafigura under Weir's direction.
+The transition from commodity trading to infrastructure operation represents a significant strategic evolution for Trafigura.
 The company's historical expertise in moving commodities from source to market now extends to owning and operating the transport infrastructure itself.
-Whether this vertical integration serves community interests alongside commercial objectives depends on the governance frameworks Weir and his team establish during the concession's formative years.
+Whether this vertical integration serves community interests alongside commercial objectives depends on the governance frameworks Trafigura establishes during the concession's formative years.

 Our Assessment